maximumplank/QGIS_Tutorial7/Tutorial_7_Elevation.md

 ![Figure 16: Adding labels to the contour lines extracted from the elevation dataset.](Fig16_Tut7.png)

+**Figure 16: Adding labels to the contour lines extracted from the elevation dataset.**

 This will result in the situation depicted in Figure 17 where we can now see the contour lines with labels indicating their height.

 ![Figure 17: Contour lines with labels added.](Fig17_Tut7.png)

+**Figure 17: Contour lines with labels added.**

 ## 4 Applying thresholds to a raster file
 As final step of this Tutorial, we will learn how to apply thresholds to raster files using the elevattion data as an example.
 We will use the raster calculator tool to accomplish this.
 Thresholds can for example be used to define all areas located above or below a certain value.
 In our example these will be elevation heights, however, in theory thresholds can be set for any raster file.